 Having properly aged manure is very important.
 Many gardeners dump manure and/or compost with manure down-slope next to their garden and let it age in the rain for a year before mixing it into garden soil.
 This leaches out excess salts and evaporates ammonia in the manure.
 Turning the pile once a month also helps.
 Manure straight from the animal has too much nitrogen (too hot) and will burn or kill plants.

 In southwestern desert regions, raised garden beds are preferred.
-This provides better moisture control, allowing heavy monsoon rains to drain from the garden bed quickly.
-Large garden areas can be long rounded dirt rows, with a high center running the length of the 4-6' wide row.
+This provides better moisture control, allowing heavy rains to drain from the garden bed quickly.
+The traditional raised bed has sides made of lumber 1-2' high.
+Larger garden areas can be composed of long rounded dirt rows, with a high center running the length of the 4-6' wide row.
 Low channels on the sides, lower at one or both ends, allow water to drain.

-Avoid using ammonium sulfate, a high nitrogen fertilizer, to acidify the soil if you are growing tomatoes, chilies or legumes.
-Tomato and chili plants grown in high nitrogen soils tend to be all foliage and no fruit.
-Legumes (peas and beans) make their own nitrogen and do better on their own.
+Avoid using ammonium sulfate, a high nitrogen fertilizer, to acidify the soil.
+Tomato and chili plants, for example, grown in high nitrogen soils will produce lots of foliage but no flowers or fruit.
+That is true for many flowering and fruiting plants.
+Legumes (peas and beans) make their own nitrogen and do better without fertilizers containing nitrogen.

 To make an acidic soil more alkaline, use ground limestone or wood ashes (from non-treated wood).
 One-half pound of limestone is needed for each three square feet of soil.
 Sprinkle the ashes or limestone on the ground and mix into the soil.
 Water thoroughly.
 Wait at least one month before testing and possibly adding more.
 Avoid using shells from shellfish, such as oyster, because they can contain lead and other heavy metals from industrial pollution.